Confederal militias: The "tiznaos"

 Due to the shortage of combat means and materials, heavy vehicles such as trucks, buses or agricultural machinery were reinforced with steel plates of different thicknesses.
 They began to be informally known as "tiznaos" for their disparate colored camouflage.
 The armor of these makeshift armored vehicles was not usually very effective because the steel plates were unevenly attached, or not thick enough, to the extent that on some occasions the "tiznaos" included mattresses as a protection measure.
 It also happened that sometimes, when wanting to install vehicles with thicker plates to increase protection, the maneuverability and speed of the vehicle were impaired.
 Due to deficiencies in armor or handling, the more improvised "tiznaos" were quickly put out of action.
 Those that had been built with more care and with better technical means lasted longer, some of them surviving the three years of the war.

-It was common that the "tiznaos" were covered in graffiti, with the name of the column to which they belonged and the initials of some party, union, or labor organization to which the militiamen who used them adhered.